AIandI0x1/studenthub-candidate-react/README.md

 - remove/ delete profile not asking for confirmation
 - tabs flashing on route change

+- getStore
+- no option to close interest message in job apply
+- application tab show message for no applications
+- home page > wallet blank page
+- Error: Push notification prompting can only be done from a user gesture.
+- mixpanel error in dev console

 # improvements
 - search icon in education page inputs